thiagogavioli/Developers_2015vs2020/README.md

-# Analysis of stack Overflow surveys related to developers in 2015 and 2020
+# Analysis of stack Overflow surveys about developers information, comparing 2015 and 2020

 ## Table of contents
 1. [Installation](#Installation)